About Dr Katarine

 Naturopathic physicians prefer non-invasive treatments which minimize the risks of harmful side effects.

 Health or disease come from a complex interaction of physical, emotional, dietary, genetic, environmental, lifestyle, and other factors.

 The naturopathic approach to health care can prevent minor illnesses from developing into more serious or chronic degenerative diseases

 Acupuncture is an ancient practice with a history dating back over 2000 years.
 Throughout history, this alternative treatment method has been used in many Asian countries including China, Japan and Korea.
 Today it is a commonly accessed modality in countries throughout North America, Europe, Australia, etc. Over half of Canadians have tried acupuncture in their lifetimes, many of them using it on a regular basis for not only alleviation of health conditions, but also in order to achieve physical-emotional-mental balance, and to maintain health and optimize overall health.

 Acupuncture is one of the oldest, simplest, and safest forms of health care in the world.
-There are several theories to explain how acupuncture works, overall it developed principle that the human body is being controlled by Qi, a life force that many Asian cultures believe flows along channels between the organs.
+There are several theories to explain how acupuncture works, overall it developed from the principle that the human body is being controlled by Qi, a life force that many Asian cultures believe flows along channels between the organs.
 Acupuncture works to unblock, smooth or alter the flow of often unbalanced Qi in the body.
 This works to stimulate the body's self-healing and self-regulating mechanisms, thus allowing the body to return to balance and thus health.

 It can treat a wide range of problems, without causing negative side effects.
 The effects of acupuncture are quite positive; no matter why someone is seeking treatment, it produce overall benefits including: increased energy, reduced stress, lower levels of inflammation, better sleep, improved moods, and often, a general sense of relaxation and well-being.